 It’s also good to discuss what people’s personal objectives are.
 I know my team’s interests and hobbies, which helps me relate to them across cultural barriers.
 This creates an environment where you see people as people, rather than someone you have to deal with from another country at work.
 This helps our work discussions and builds strong relationships, which reflects in our team performance.

-Thank you Clare for a fantastic, refreshing interview!Posted almost 2 years ago
+Thank you Clare for a fantastic, refreshing interview!Posted over 2 years ago